 This function completes a consulting call, by connecting the two parties (A and B) of the original conversation with an additional party (C) from the consulting call.
 See the scenario below.
-As a result, several people can participate in one phone conversation at the same time, talking from several extensions (see the description in the T-Library SDK 8.0 C Developer's Guide).
+As a result, several people can participate in one phone conversation at the same time, talking from several extensions.
 This function is used only for the IVR-Behind-Switch configuration.

 Note: Use this function only after CallConsultInit has been successfully completed.
-For more information, see "CallConsultInit" on page 48.
+For more information, see "CallConsultInit" on page 46.